 TPG Growth managing partner Bill McGlashan told Bloomberg that The Rise Fund, which was launched last December, had an initial target of $1.5 billion, but surpassed it to hit the hard cap of $2 billion.
-TPG Growth employees plan to commit additional money to the fund before the final close, the report added.
+Employees of TPG Growth, the growth equity arm of private equity firm TPG Capital Inc., plan to commit additional money to the fund before the final close, the report added.

 The investors in The Rise Fund include Washington State Investment Board and Swedish pension fund Andra AP-fonden.
 Financial services firms Bank of America Corp, UBS Group AG and Regents of the University of California, the governing board of the university, have also invested in it.